-Our world is going through dramatic climate change, which forecasts water scarcity, elevated world temperatures, extreme colds and dramatic increase in atmospheric CO2.
-Stomatal conductance is mediated by these environmental factors which dramatically affect crop plants physiology, viability, growth, productivity and eventually yield.
+Our world is going through dramatic climate change, which forecasts water scarcity, elevated world temperatures, extreme colds, and a dramatic increase in atmospheric CO2.
+Stomatal conductance is mediated by these environmental factors which dramatically affect crop plant physiology, viability, growth, productivity, and eventually yield.

-In our lab, we use physiological, biochemical and molecular tools to study the different aspects of climate change on plant transpiration regulation.
-Our research focuses, on exploring mechanisms and pathways that involves in stomatal conductance regulation in response to CO2, drought and cold stress.
-We combine applicative and basic science to advance knowledge and provide with practices for agricultural problems.
+In our lab, we use physiological, biochemical histological, and molecular tools to study the different aspects of climate change on plant transpiration regulation.
+Our research focuses, on exploring mechanisms and pathways that involve in stomatal conductance regulation in response to CO2, drought, and cold stress.
+We combine applicative and basic science to advance knowledge and provide practices for agricultural problems.